 - Notifying your employer that you have sustained an injury in the course of your employment

-- Providing to your employer a WorkCover Certificate of Capacity that certifies you unfit or partially unfit for work
+- Providing to your employer a SIRA Certificate of Capacity (State Insurance Regulatory Authority) that certifies you unfit or partially unfit for work.
+SIRA has taken over the roles and responsibilities of the previous government organisation responsible for Workers Compensation in NSW, known as “Workcover

-The employer must notify the Workers Compensation Insurer within 48 hours that a claim for workers compensation has been made and provide a copy of the WorkCover Certificate of Capacity.
+The employer must notify the Workers Compensation Insurer within 48 hours that a claim for workers compensation has been made and provide a copy of the SIRA Certificate of Capacity (previously Workcover).

 - Weekly compensation up to a maximum of 12 weeks